cregox/cregox.github.io/drafts/delete.md

 ![death]({{ page.image }})

+today (july 10th 2020) i almost got my car stuck in an off road slope hole again (i'll later add some pictures from the first time). and, once more, i got tricked by bad google maps to even go there. thankfully, my previous experience saved me from bigger issues this time. plus, this pushed me to finally switch to [open source maps, osm](https://osmand.net/), which i had installed for some months (*and* even paid for) but haven't switched because of favourites, mostly.

-- this is inspired by [edward cant](https://pornblock.co.uk/), starting with his "delete facebook", probably the most recent endeavor there.
+- this page is also heavily inspired by [edward cant](https://pornblock.co.uk/), starting with his "delete facebook", probably the most recent endeavor there.

 - [obviously](/privacy) i **strongly** disagree with the focus on privacy concerns.